learn-co-curriculum/phase-0-wsl2-env-system/README.md

 ### Action item: check your Windows system specifications

-1. Open the “Settings” application using the “Start” menu
+1. Open the "Settings" application using the "Start" menu
-2. Select the “System” option
+2. Select the "System" option
-3. Select “About” at the bottom of the list
+3. Select "About" at the bottom of the list
-4. Scroll down to the “Windows specifications” heading
+4. Scroll down to the "Windows specifications" heading
-5. Check that your “Edition” is one of the following: Windows 10 Home, Windows 10 Pro, Windows 10 Server
+5. Check that your "Edition" is one of the following: Windows 10 Home, Windows 10 Pro, Windows 10 Server
-6. Check that your “Version” is greater than or equal to “2004”
+6. Check that your "Version" is greater than or equal to "2004"
-7. Check that your “OS build” is greater than “19041.000”
+7. Check that your "OS build" is greater than "19041.000"

 ### Check your work

-If your “Edition”, “Version” and “OS build” meet the requirements listed above, skip the next step and continue below.
+If your "Edition", "Version" and "OS build" meet the requirements listed above, skip the next step and continue below.
 Otherwise, continue with the next step to update to the latest version of Windows 10.

 ## Update to the latest version of Windows 10